Waikiki Area

 Shoreline Hotel Waikiki

 This hotel started life as a place for United Airlines’ staff but reopened in 2013 as a boutique-type hotel.
 The rooms are on the small side in sort of a 1950s retro-modern design.
-It’s fun and very colorful.
-You will either love the décor or hate it.
-Most rooms...
+It’s fun and very colorful, to the point where it can almost feel silly (but don't...

 Read More